 - Replacing jokes with other jokes

-The other option is to replace the joke entirely with one that achieves the same goal.
-To do this, your translator needs to understand the purpose of the original joke and its effect on the target audience, and then find something in the target language that has the same impact.
-Not an easy job, especially if the target market doesn’t use humour in the same way as we do here in the UK.
+Another option is to replace the joke with another that achieves the same goal.
+To do this, your translator needs to understand the purpose of the original joke and its effect on the target audience, then find something in the target language that has the same impact.
+This approach requires you to put a lot of trust in your translator so it’s vital they know their markets inside out!

-However, if you do want to make people laugh in different markets, follow our tips below:
+If you want to make people laugh in different markets, these tips will help:

-- Market research: speak to your local market colleagues about how humour is used in their country, what your target audience will find funny and how it can be used effectively by your organisation or brand.
+Speak to your local market colleagues about how humour is used in their country, what your target audience will find funny, and how you can use this knowledge effectively when communicating with your international audience.
+A little upfront research can save you time and money in the long run!

-- Identify humour with a cross-market appeal: do you share a sense of humour, are there jokes or styles of humour that are funny in all your target markets?
-Look for similarities that you can build on.
+Identify humour with cross-market appeal.
+Are there jokes or styles of humour that are funny in all your target markets?
+Look for similarities you can build on to make multilingual translations easier.

-Finally, linguists and translators are not averse to jokes about our profession.
+Finally, as linguists and translators we’re not averse to jokes about our profession.
 Here’s one of our favourites:

 A linguistics professor was lecturing his class the other day.
 “In English,” he said, “a double negative forms a positive.
 However, in some languages, such as Russian, a double negative remains a negative.
 But there isn’t a single language, not one, in which a double positive can express a negative.”